 The Andaman Sea and Gulf of Thailand as viewed from the International Space Station.
 This image shows why authorities and non-governmental organizations want to keep track of fishing vessels at night.
 The green lights are hundreds of fishing boats using lights to attract squid and mackerel.
 Photo by Andi Hollier, Hx5, JETS Contract at NASA-JSC.

 Last December, roughly 190 nations took an unprecedented step – they approved a number of United Nations measures aimed at trying to halt the loss of our world’s biodiversity.
 Among the concrete actions officials adopted was the pledge to protect nearly a third of Earth’s land and ocean by 2030.
 To hit this 30x30 target as it is prominently known as, nations need the tools and mechanisms required to effectively and efficiently enforce these wildlife refuges.
 Despite the urgent need to protect these critical areas namely the ocean, the global community has a long way to go.
-According to The Marine Protection Atlas, currently 10% of the ocean is under protection, but only 3% of that number is strongly protected.
+According to The Marine Protection Atlas , currently 10% of the ocean is under protection, but only 3% of that number is strongly protected.

 There are many levers governments and non-governmental organizations are currently utilizing to realize these ambitious targets.
 Policy shifts, new legal frameworks, and more resources earmarked for enforcement operations are a few, not least technology.
 This is where Skylight is playing a unique role.
 As more data becomes available, the platform is advancing AI approaches to accelerate the quality and shorten the time to deliver actionable analysis for enforcement and deterrence – a key in addressing illegal, unreported, and unregulated (IUU) fishing

 The latest publicly available satellite data Skylight is making available globally, daily, and with minimal delay for all users is Night Lights.
-Night Lights data from the Visible Infrared Imaging Radiometer Suite (VIIRS) “Day Night Band” can detect light emissions – weather permitting – from vessels that use light to attract catch like tuna or squid at nighttime.
+Night Lights data from the Visible Infrared Imaging Radiometer Suite (VIIRS) “Day Night Band ” can detect light emissions – weather permitting – from vessels that use light to attract catch like tuna or squid at nighttime.
 This is a particularly important development in the fight against IUU fishing as a significant proportion of the vessels plaguing our seas are doing it at night.

+It is possible to detect vessels from the light they emit at night, including on vessels that are not broadcasting their locations via AIS as seen in this Night Lights image.
 Night Lights have several benefits that will further empower Skylight users.
 Most notably, every location is imaged at least once a day.
 This is a big advantage for areas especially many of the small island developing nations that aren’t regularly covered by other satellites.
 Night Lights collect in the middle of the night – between 1:00 a.m. and 4:00 a.m. – filling an important gap when other remote sensing methods are not gathering data.
 Combining these data with environmental data can be additionally helpful for tracking fishing activities.
 For example, maritime analysts may utilize Night Lights data in Skylight and compare it against the lunar phases to better understand the fishing happening in their waters and plan enforcement activities, if they are needed.

 The Colorado School of Mines has made vessel detections from Night Lights data available to communities for many years.
 Organizations like Global Fishing Watch have also enabled publicizing this data for the global maritime and conservation community.
 Skylight’s focus is on making Night Lights more relevant to operationally minded users who need information as quickly as possible to take action.
 This includes processing the Night Lights data for vessels, checking if they are transmitting automatic identification systems (AIS), and delivering the data – as quickly as within two hours.